 The introductory sampler that stood the test of time.

 For our very first review of Ronon’s Reviews 2.0 I’ve decided you guys need to know more about Crossfaith, and as you seasoned readers will know, is one of my favourite acts since I discovered their epic EX_MACHINA album last year.
-But
+But today I’ll be taking you back to 2012, the 20th of June to be exact, when they released the EP Zion.

 After being bugged on social media for so long about doing some new Nine Inch Nails, Trent Reznor decided to silence his fans in the best way possible, by releasing 3 EPs in quick succession.
 Add Violence is the second in the line-up and is the perfect taste of what NIN is all about.
 Not that Trent has been sitting idly by all this time, he has made quite a name for himself in the film industry composing movie’s scores.